-Here, I have explained the Vastu Guidelines for Bathrooms.
+Listed here, are some of the Vastu Guidelines for a bathroom/toilet.
 Since Vastu is a science, every guideline is based on logic and reasoning.
-As an Architect, I have attempted to explain these guidelines rationally and scientifically under the following headings.
-This way you have a choice and can decide what you want to follow and what you don’t, instead of following them like a superstition.
+As an Architect, I have explained each of these guidelines rationally and scientifically under the following headings.
+This way you have a choice and can decide what you want to follow or don’t instead of looking at Vastu as a superstition:

 WHAT IS THE IDEAL LOCATION OF A BATHROOM ACCORDING TO VASTU?

-The second option for the location of the toilet/bathroom, is the North-East or South-West quadrants but not the NE or SW corners: The Scientific Reasoning– Since most people use the Bathroom in the mornings, the beneficial sun rays coming from the East side will be useful to the user.
+The second option for the location of the toilet/bathroom, is the North-East or South-West quadrants but not the NE or SW corners: The Scientific Reasoning– Since most people use the Bathroom in the mornings, the beneficial morning sunlight coming from the North-East side will be useful to the user.
 The bathrooms in the South, West sides are also allowed as they help to block the western sun radiation to other parts of the house, keeping it relatively cool.
 In addition, the hot west sun rays help to dry up the bathrooms faster.

 WHAT ARE THE VASTU GUIDELINES FOR THE FLOORING OF A BATHROOM?